 A: DEAR sends the Available Quantity to Shopify, not the Quantity on Hand, so this behaviour is normal.
 At times, there might be a delay in the updates, so you might see an incorrect quantity somewhere, but the balance will even out as soon as the updates are reflected back in Shopify.

 A: It might be possible that, at the time the order was processed, the quantity was not enough to fulfil the order.
 To know for sure, on the Product page, click the Movements tab, then select Show availability changes.
 You should see the sales order there.
-To mark the order as Complete, you will have to manually authorise the fulfilment.
+To mark the order as Complete, you will have to authorise the fulfilment manually.

 Q: We are trying to import our Shopify sales from January 1 onwards into DEAR, but we can't see the sales anywhere.
 What's happening?